MakeSchool-Tutorials/Tweet-Generator/P6-Linked-List/content.md

 Once you finish implementing the `Node` and `LinkedList` classes and have made the respective unit tests pass, be sure to commit your solutions and push to GitHub!

+Grocery List Example
+==

-### Help!
-All this talk of links and nodes has got me feeling woozy.
+Has all this talk of links and nodes made you feel woozy?

 If it's your first time working with linked lists, it may seem confusing.
 Never fear, however, linked lists are actually quite simple.
 The terminology can be daunting at first, but once you build one for yourself you'll see how basic they actually are.

 Let's start with the purpose of a linked list.
-Say you want to store a sequence of data, like a grocery list.
+Say you want to store a sequence of items, like a grocery list.
 Using an array (or list in Python) you would store each grocery item as an element of the list, like this:

 	 0        1       2      3
 	["spinach", "beans", "rice", "oil"]

 Finding an element from a list is easy enough, the computer just has to iterate through each item until it finds the one you want.
 What about adding an item to the end of the list?
 Well, in that case the computer just creates a new element (allocates more memory) for the list at the end, at index 4:

 	 0        1       2      3     4
 	["spinach", "beans", "rice", "oil", "guava"]

 Not too bad.
 But what if you wanted to insert an item at the _beginning_ of the list, at index 0?
 In that case, you'd have to create room at the end of the list and move _every single item after index 0_.
 It would take the computer more work to do this.